Nakhon Pathom province: History

 Nakhon Pathom Province centuries ago was a coastal city on the route between China and India; due to sedimentation from the Chao Phraya River, the coastline moved much farther to sea.
 When the Tha Chin River changed its course, the city lost its main water source and thus was for hundreds of years deserted, the population moving to a city called Nakhon Chai Si (or Sri Wichai).
-King Mongkut (Rama IV) ordered the restoration of the Phra Pathom Chedi, which was then crumbling and abandoned in the jungle.
+King Mongkut (Rama IV) ordered the restoration of the Phra Pathommachedi, which was then crumbling and abandoned in the jungle.
 A city gradually formed around it, bringing new life to Nakhon Pathom.
 A museum presents the archaeological record of the city's history.

 Major settlement of the province included immigration beginning in the reign of King Buddha Loetla Nabhalai (Rama II), which included Khmer villages (e.g., Don Yai Hom), the Lan Na-populated (Baan Nua) and Lao Song villages (e.g., Don Kanak), as well as a major influx of southern Chinese in the late-1800s and early-1900s.
 Today Nakhon Pathom attracts people from all over Thailand, most notably from Bangkok and Isan, plus Burmese migrant workers.
 The province includes industrial zones, major university towns, government offices relocated from Bangkok, and agricultural and transport hubs.

 Economy

 In mid-2019, the Department of Airports (DOA) proposed the construction of a new airport in the province, to relieve pressure on Bangkok's two existing airports.
 The 20 billion baht airport would occupy 3,500 rai of land in Bang Len District and Nakhon Chai Si District.
 Its capacity would be 25 million passengers annually.
 If approved, construction would start in 2023 and the airport would be operational by 2025 or 2026.
 When fully built-out, the airport will accommodate 80-100 seat aircraft flying between Bangkok and second-tier provinces to ease congestion at Suvarnabhumi and Don Mueang airports.
 The project site has low population density, only 200 households on 400 plots of land.

+In terms of agriculture, Nakhon Pathom is a province that has long been known as a source of pig farming.
+Most of the original farmers were Thai-Chinese.
+Its amount of pig farming is ranked among the top in the country.
+The breeds of pigs that are popularly raised are exotic breeds, such as Landrace, Large White, Duroc, and various crossbreed varieties.